-- Section 7.01 Right of Appeal: Appeals Procedures.
-A Person directly affected by any finding of the Commission pursuant to Section 6.11 of this Ordinance, or any licensing decision of the Commission under this Ordinance, shall have the right to appeal such finding by filing for a rehearing before the Commission.
-Any such appeal must be filed with the Commission in writing on or before the tenth (10th) day following receipt by such affected Person of the written finding of the Commission.
+Section 9.01 Right of Appeal: Appeals Procedures.
+A Person directly affected by any finding of the Commission pursuant to Section 8.11 of this Ordinance, or any licensing decision of the Commission under this Ordinance, shall have the right to appeal such finding by filing for a rehearing before the Commission.
+Any such appeal must be filed with the Commission in writing on or before the tenth (10th) day following receipt by such affected Person of the written finding of the

+Commission.
 The Commission shall certify the hearing record within thirty (30) days of the date of the filing of the appeal.
-In any case which come before the Commission for final action, the Commission may determine to review all findings of fact and of law, or proceed pursuant to a de novo standard.
-The Commission's decision on rehearing shall be final, and no further appeal may be had. - Section 7.02 Sovereign Immunity of the Commission.
-The Eastern Band of Cherokee Indians, acting through the Tribal Council, confers on the Commission all of the Tribe's rights, privileges, immunities and sovereign immunity from suit, to the same extent that the Tribe would have such rights, privileges, if it engaged in the activities undertaken by the Commission. - Section 7.03 Limited Waiver of Sovereign Immunity of the Commission.
+In any case which comes before the Commission for final action, the Commission may determine to review all findings of facts and of law, or proceed pursuant to a de novo standard.
+The Commission's decision on rehearing shall be final, and no further appeal may be had.

+Section 9.02 Sovereign Immunity of the Commission.
+The Confederated Salish and Kootenai Tribes, acting through the Tribal Council, confers on the Commission all of the Tribe's rights, privileges, immunities and sovereign immunity from suit, to the same extent that the Tribes would have such rights, privileges, and immunities, if it engaged in the activities undertaken by the Commission.

+Section 9.03 Limited Waiver of Sovereign Immunity of the Commission.
 The Commission hereby expressly waives its sovereign immunity from suit: in any suit against the Commission wherein relief is limited to injunctive or declaratory relief against the Commission.
-Jurisdiction for suit against the Commission for review of Commission rulings or decisions by the Tribe's Class III gaming Manager shall be as set forth in section 16.1 of the Class III Gaming Management Agreement with the Tribe as approved by the NIGC.

-CHAPTER VIII

-AUDITING AND INTERNAL CONTROL
+CHAPTER X AUDITING AND INTERNAL CONTROL

-Section 8.01 Minimum Procedures for Control of Internal Fiscal Affairs.
-The Commission shall promulgate Rules governing the control of internal fiscal affairs of all Gaming Operations.
+Section 10.01 Minimum Procedures for Control of Internal Fiscal Affairs.
+The Commission shall promulgate Rules governing-the control of internal fiscal affairs of all Gaming Operations.
 At a minimum, such Rules shall require the consistent application of Generally Accepted Accounting Principles, and shall: